Jean-Paul Rodrigue (2017), New York:

 accommodating activities decongesting port operations, such as

 container deports, as well as performing customs clearance.

 - The second type concerns inland facilities

 located at major metropolitan areas to provide better

-connectivity to the port terminals along the coast as well as to
+connectivity to port terminals along the coast as well as to

 support the logistics of a growing internal consumption market.

 place on the Yangtze river all the way up to the upper stretches near

 Chongqing, some 2,400 km upstream from Shanghai.
 Intermodal rail development

 faces the challenge of the strong focus of the existing rail network on passengers and